 Olympus PEN-F vs Sony A6000

-The Olympus PEN-F and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in January 2016 and February 2014.
+The Olympus PEN-F and the Sony Alpha A6000 are two digital cameras that were announced, respectively, in January 2016 and February 2014.
 Both the PEN-F and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (PEN-F) and an APS-C (A6000) sensor.
 The Olympus has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |Mirrorless system camera||Mirrorless system camera|

 |20.2 MP, Four Thirds Sensor||24 MP, APS-C Sensor|